pygame/pygame/docs/reST/ref/math.rst

    | :sl:`returns value clamped to min and max.`
    | :sg:`clamp(value, min, max) -> float`

+   **Experimental:** feature still in development available for testing and feedback.
+It may change.
+   `Please leave clamp feedback with authors <https://github.com/pygame/pygame/pull/3326>`_

    Clamps a numeric ``value`` so that it's no lower than ``min``, and no higher than ``max``.